vicvdn/push_swap/README.md

 **My progression:**

 First we focus on the parsing and the creation of the stack_a.
-Stack_b is created as well but not filed untill we start actually sorting the data.
+Stack_b is created as well but not filled untill we start actually sorting the data.

 - code an atol instead of an atoi to include int min/max and facilitate the parsing
 - verify the leak when I test valgrind ./push_swap 214748364 1a 2 ->OK